TomasMaggi/Cache-Proxy/README.md

 # Cache-Proxy
-Cli cache proxy writed in c# and dotnet, currently for windows and linux
+Cli cache proxy writed in c# and dotnet, currently for windows and linux.

+Program by acom